Remote-Area-Monitoring/Remote-Area-Monitoring/README.md

 The system continues to report data for as long as the nodes are active.
 When one node is damaged, nearby nodes may continue to report critical data.
 ## Forests are big.
 Is covering all that area expensive?
-Remote Area Monitoring is designed with the people in mind.
+Remote Area Monitoring was created with people in mind.
 Our system is intended to protect the areas near civilization.
 We only need to create a mesh near these areas.
 Also, our system is designed to be modular.
 Not all nodes need the full set of sensors we offer, reducing the overall cost of the system.